Custom Captions

 };

-In order to move captions out of the way of the custom scrubber we apply a CSS rule.
+To move captions out of the way of the custom scrubber we apply a CSS rule.
 The bump

 that moves captions to the desired location.
 An event object with the height